sanjay-810/Qicvt/README.md

-# Quantum Inverse Contextual Vision Transformers (Q-ICVT): A New Frontier in 3D Object Detection for AVs (CIKM 2024)
+# Quantum Inverse Contextual Vision Transformers (Q-ICVT): A New Frontier in 3D Object Detection for AVs (CIKM 2024 Accepted)
 <p align="center"> <img src='docs/figs/cikm.png' align="center" height="300px"> </p>

 This is the official implementation of [**Quantum Inverse Contextual Vision Transformers (Q-ICVT): A New Frontier in 3D Object Detection for AVs**]